Meet the members of the International Feltmakers Association Committee

 Mandy Nash | Chair

 This has prepared me to contribute and be part of the IFA committee team.
-As Vice Chair, my role is that of an odd job person and general dogsbody.
-I work alongside the chairperson and support the other committee members, contributing to their projects and events to ensure the smooth running and development of the organisation.
+As Chair, I support the other committee members, contributing to their projects and events to ensure the smooth running and development of the organisation.

 Henny van Tussenbroek | Vice-Chair | International Officer